awsdocs/amazon-cloudwatch-user-guide/doc_source/Install-CloudWatch-Agent.md

-# Collecting metrics and logs from Amazon EC2 instances and on\-premises servers with the CloudWatch agent<a name="Install-CloudWatch-Agent"></a>
+# Collect metrics and logs from Amazon EC2 instances and on\-premises servers with the CloudWatch agent<a name="Install-CloudWatch-Agent"></a>

 The unified CloudWatch agent enables you to do the following:
 + Collect internal system\-level metrics from Amazon EC2 instances across operating systems\.
 The metrics can include in\-guest metrics, in addition to the metrics for EC2 instances\.
 The additional metrics that can be collected are listed in [Metrics collected by the CloudWatch agent](metrics-collected-by-CloudWatch-agent.md)\.